Retail React App in PWA Kit v2.x

 The Retail React App is a set of sample code and tooling designed to give you a head start on building your storefront on top of APIs and hosting it on Managed Runtime.
-This architecture guide describes the structure and contents of the Retail React App and highlights its flexible, open-source foundation.
+This architecture guide for the Retail React App in Progressive Web App (PWA) Kit version 2.x:

 All PWA Kit projects start with the same set of files.
 At the start of a project, these files are generated by running a script.
 (This process is described in full in the Get Started guide.)